-Dr. Hong obtained her Ph.D. from Columbia University in Special Education in addition to three master’s degrees in Instructional Practices, Policy & Administration, and as a Learning Specialist.
+Dr. Hong obtained her Ph.D. from Columbia University in Disability Studies in addition to three masters in Instructional Practices, Leadership Policy & Administration, and as a Learning Specialist.
 She was a three-time recipient of the prestigious Senior Fulbright Scholar, Senior Fulbright Specialist, Fulbright Hays awards, and the First Honorable Visiting Scholar to Taiwan Municipal University of Education.

-In 2014, Dr. Hong was appointed by the U.S. State Department, Bureau of International and Information Programs, as a Speaker Specialist and Expert on Disability where she consults with governmental agencies around the world.
+In 2014, Dr. Hong was appointed by the U.S. State Department, Bureau of International and Information Programs, as a Speaker Specialist & Expert in Disability where she consults with governmental agencies around the world.

 Her research examines the cognitive science of teaching and learning and the development of self-determination through the ethics of caring.
 Thus far, her research has been cited in the Handbook of Adult Learning, Wiley Library of Higher Education, Vanderbilt University’s Peabody Recommended Readings, British Library, and the Hong Kong Institute of Education Library.

-Dr. Hong is the recipient of the Teacher of Honor award by the international education honor society and the University Exemplary Faculty Award at her current institution.
+Dr. Hong is the recipient of the International Teacher of Honor award by the education honor society and the University Exemplary Faculty Award.

 Previously, Dr. Hong worked as the Education Specialist for the Virginia Fairfax County Government, Department of Family Services, and Institute for Early Learning.
-Currently, she is a Professor and Program Coordinator of Special Education at Brigham Young University-Hawaii.
+Currently, she is a Special Assistant to the Academic Vice Presidents on AIDE (Access.
+Inclusion.
+Diversity.
+Equity) and Professor at Brigham Young University-Hawaii.